pawelgrzybek/pawelgrzybek.com/content/posts/2025-02-13-neovim-file-explorers/index.md

 Personally, I almost never edit remote files, and as much as it is an OK option for simple edits, multi-file operations are a bit clunky.
 Let’s look at the tree-like sidebar file manager as an alternative commonly used in most graphical IDEs.

-## In defense of tree-like viewers
+## In defence of tree-like viewers

 There is no shortage of "file tree sucks" kinda opinions floating around the Neovim community.
 Although I use them super rarely, seeing a hierarchical representation of files and directories is super helpful to understand the codebase.
-Of course, there are tools like my beloved Yazi that allow you to do it outside of Neovim, but the dynamically highlighted location of a currently edited file is a super handy exploration tool.
+Of course, there are tools like [my beloved Yazi](/files-management-with-yazi/) that allow you to do it outside of Neovim, but the dynamically highlighted location of a currently edited file is a super handy exploration tool.

 The [nvim-tree.lua](https://github.com/nvim-tree/nvim-tree.lua) is the most popular plugin of this kind.
 The [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) is also a super popular choice and also my personal preference.
 I found it easier to configure and it's defaults are more to my liking.

-{{< figure-video path="file-tree.mp4" caption="Using a toggable file tree that highlights the currently edited buffer." >}}
+{{< figure-video path="file-tree.mp4" caption="Using a toggleable file tree that highlights the currently edited buffer." >}}

-When file tree viewer can be useful, it is nice to have it one click away, but as mentioned before, I find it useful only when I don’t know the codebase.
+When the file tree viewer can be useful, it is nice to have it one click away, but as mentioned before, I find it useful only when I don’t know the codebase.
 A classic ["Oil and vinegar - split windows and the project drawer" by Drew Neil](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer/) explains why it is not the best fit for multiple splits users.
 This leads me nicely to my favourite way of file manipulations.

 ## Buffer-like files manipulations using oil.nvim

 The [oil.nvim created by Steven Arcangeli](https://github.com/stevearc/oil.nvim) is one of my recent additions to my setup.
-It allows you to manipulate files in the same way that you edit regular buffers.
+Imagine editing files and directories using all the skills you already have to make changes to regular buffers.
+This is precisely what oil.nvim is!
 There is no learning curve whatsoever, compared to `netrw`, which is famous for its error-prone workflows.
 Open an oil buffer and then delete a line to delete a file, add a line to create a new one, and edit a line to rename one.
 Can that be simpler?

 {{< figure-video path="oil.mp4" caption="Oil.nvim makes file manipulations as intuitive as regular buffer manipulations." >}}

+This covers most of the stuff I use it for, but there is more to it.
+You can use it as your default file explorer and replace netrw (this is the default behaviour), preview file permissions, size, MIME types, toggle hidden files, change sorting and more.
+Similarly to the default netrw, it allows you to browse files over SSH.

+Helpful?
+Peace ✌️